GSA seeks to transfer of Nobska Lighthouse in Woods Hole, Massachusetts to agency or nonprofit

 Source: United States General Services Administration

-WASHINGTON—Marking a major milestone for the Biden-Harris Administration’s industrial decarbonization goals, this week the U.S. General Services Administration announced a pilot of new requirements for the procurement of substantially lower embodied carbon construction materials in GSA projects funded by the Inflation Reduction Act, as part of President Biden’s Investing in America agenda.
-The requirements were developed with market insights gathered from domestic manufacturers, local suppliers, small businesses, and environmental and labor groups.
-Tuesday’s announcement advances President Biden’s federal sustainability goals and the Administration’s efforts to build the clean energy economy by generating demand for cleaner materials and creating good manufacturing jobs.
+WASHINGTON — Marking a major milestone for the Biden-Harris Administration’s industrial decarbonization goals, the U.S. General Services Administration today announced a pilot of new requirements [PDF – 88 KB] for the procurement of substantially lower embodied carbon construction materials in GSA projects funded by the Inflation Reduction Act.
+The requirements [PDF – 145 KB] were developed with market insights gathered from domestic manufacturers, local suppliers, small businesses, and environmental and labor groups.
+They advance President Biden’s federal sustainability goals and efforts to strengthen American leadership in clean manufacturing and jobs.

 ###

 About GSA: GSA provides centralized procurement and shared services for the federal government, managing a nationwide real estate portfolio of nearly 370 million rentable square feet, overseeing approximately $75 billion in annual contracts, and delivering technology services that serve millions of people across dozens of federal agencies.
-GSA’s mission is to deliver the best customer experience and value in real estate, acquisition, and technology services to the government and the American people.
-For more information, visit GSA.gov and follow us at @USGSA.
+Our mission is to deliver the best customer experience and value in real estate, acquisition, and technology services to the government and the American people.
+Follow us at @USGSA.